launchcodedev/app-config/README.md

       app-config generate
       ```

-      Now you'll likely want to be able to use this type in your code.
-The recommended
+      Now you'll likely want to be able to use these types in your code.
+You can import
-      approach to do so is to use a wrapper file, maybe called `config.ts`.
+      `@servall/app-config` directly, and they types of your config will be enforced.

       ```typescript
       import config from '@servall/app-config';
-      import { Config } from './config-types';
-      export default config as Config;
       ```

-      This approach is slightly manual, but avoids issues with TypeScript
-      typeRoot and defining modules.
-It also allows you to use app-config
-      many times in one project, if you wished.
-You're free to choose whatever
-      way you feel is best for your project.

 ## Environment variable generation
 Most third party tooling/apps accept configuration only through single key-value